tammet/gkc/Examples/README.md

 ### Large theory batch files

-Gkc is capable of time-efficiently handling a special format of packaging a large number of proof tasks into a single batch run file:
+Gkc is capable of time-efficiently handling a special format of packaging a large number of proof tasks into a single batch run file.
+These pages contain a description of the format and specific requirements:

 * [CASC J10 design: Problems](http://www.tptp.org/CASC/J10/Design.html#Problems)
 * [CASC J10 design: System properties](http://www.tptp.org/CASC/J10/Design.html#SystemProperties)
-contain a description of the format and specific requirements.

-In order to try out a simple example, do:
+In order to try out a simple example, there is [largebatch.txt](largebatch.txt) file:

     mkdir out
     ./gkc largebatch.txt out